 1987 Steelers 16 vs Saints 20

 The 7-3 Saints visit the 6-4 Steelers with both teams fighting for a playoff spot and the Saints hoping to secure their first-ever winning season.
 The Steelers lead 14-10 with 9 minutes left when Rod Woodson loses the rain-soaked ball on a punt and the Saints recover at the Pittsburgh 21.
 Two plays later, Bobby Hebert hits Eric Martin for the go-ahead TD.
 Less than a minute later, Mark Malone throws a costly INT that's returned to the Pittsburgh 12, and Morten Andersen kicks a 32-yard FG to give New Orleans a 20-14 lead.
 The Saints appear to have the victory clinched when Sam Mills stops Pollard on the 1-foot line on 4th and goal and instead of risking a punt from their own end zone, the Saints take a safety with 1:05 left.
 But in 55 seconds, the Steelers move to the Saints' 3-yard-line and are poised to win.
-Unfortunately, Pat Swilling sacks Malone with 10 seconds left and Malone's desperation pass is intercepted as time expires.
+Unfortunately, Pat Swilling sacks Malone with 10 seconds left and Malone's desperation pass is intercepted as time expires, Pittsburgh's 6th turnover of the game.
 A special thanks to Matthew Simon for generously providing this game.

 1988 Steelers 28 at Bills 36